MyHomeworkSpace/support/_endpoints/calendar-events-getweek.md

 tryItOutDisabled: true
 ---

+**This API is deprecated and should not be used.
+See `/calendar/getView` for a better alternative.**

 Gets a calendar view for the specified week. `:monday` is a URL parameter for the ISO8601 date of the monday of the week.

 ## Sample Response